Available in Nexus Repository Manager OSS and Nexus Repository Manager

 - application specific value

 For the hardware and operating system values, a large number of dedicated tools exist.
 Many of these tools can be configured to work with application-specific logs and other events.
-The following section discusses some of the available information in Nexus.
+The following section discusses some of the available information in the repositiory manager.
 It can potentially be integrated into the usage of the more generic tools for monitoring, log capturing and analysis.

-A host of information from the operating system, the Java Virtual Machine and Nexus itself is available via the Support Tools, which allow you to inspect the value directly in the Nexus user interface.
+A host of information from the operating system, the Java Virtual Machine and the application itself is available via the Support Tools, which allow you to inspect the value directly in the user interface.

 Section 6.10, “Logging”.

-Logging all access requests to Nexus allows you to gain a good understanding of the Nexus usage in your organization and the sources of these requests.
+Logging all access requests to the repository manager allows you to gain a good understanding of the usage in your organization and the sources of these requests.

 For example, you will be able to tell if the main load is due to a CI server cluster or from your developers, based on the IP numbers of the requests.
 You can also see the spread or requests and load across different time zones.
-Also available for review are the URLs , API calls, and features that are used in Nexus
+Also available for review are the URLs , API calls, and features that are used in the repository manager.

 The configuration is located in